Geri’s impossible dilemma over the ‘Christian Horner WhatsApps’

 Let’s face it, we all were, weren’t we?

 Unfortunately for Horner, despite being cleared of any wrongdoing by his employer, things didn’t go completely quiet.
-In fact, they got very noisy indeed, when – 24 hours before the first race of the season – a file containing a series of explosive Whatsapp messages were sent anonymously to F1 bosses and members of the media.
+In fact, they got very noisy indeed, when – 24 hours before the first race of the season – a file containing a series of explosive WhatsApp messages was sent anonymously to F1 bosses and members of the media.

 I managed to get hold of the file early on and it looked, to the casual observer, like cold, hard evidence of some kind of relationship conducted between two people over time.
 To be clear, those messages still haven’t been verified.
 But there’s a lot in there that would seem to tie Horner to particular times and places, making it fairly easy to fact-check if someone decided to trawl through them.